Clearinx/SeatExchangerApp/README.md

 ## Basic info of the application/possible scenarios and use cases you may try

-Basic info:

-- Multiple user accounts can be created, and users' data are handled separatley.
-- Only valid, existing flight numbers can be added.
-- There is a constant integrity among the local database and iCloud, so the app could have ran based on the local data as well.
-As there is no offline feature implemented yet, offline mode is not available.

 In this phase basically you can do in the app is the following:

 ### Create a new user

 Create a new user by entering an e-mail address (it doesn't have to be valid, it only has to look like an e-mail address.
-For example `x@x.com` is fine) and password, then clicking on the sign up button.
+For example `x@x.com` is fine) and password, then tapping on the sign up button.
 In the background, this will try create a user in the project's firebase account, and if it gets positive response from firebase, it will use that data to sign in.

 <img src="https://github.com/Clearinx/SeatExchangerApp/blob/master/Docs/GIFs/signup.gif" width="247" height="417">

 ### Login with an existing user

-Login with an existing user, using the e-mail and the password field, clicking on the login button.
+Login with an existing user, using the e-mail and the password field, tapping on the login button.
 The scenario from the background side is the same, which is shown by the diagram below:

 <img src="https://github.com/Clearinx/SeatExchangerApp/blob/master/Docs/Diagrams/Flowchart/Keeping%20users%20in%20local%20and%20cloud%20DB%20in%20sync.jpg" width="464" height="642">